Last updated on January 15th, 2022 at 10:23 pm

 Steps of splitting wood with a log splitter

-- Cut the logs in smaller pieces before starting the log splitter
+- Cut the logs into smaller pieces before starting the log splitter

 - Place the small logs at the end of the machine